Loading progress...

 Special Considerations

-For weeks 1-4 of a concussion, we maximize the student’s recovery by focusing on robust academic “adjustments” in the general education classroom.
-Beyond 4+ weeks, we focus on academic "accommodations".
+For weeks 1-4 of a concussion, schools give academic “adjustments” in the general education classroom.
+Beyond 4+ weeks, schools may give academic "accommodations".

 Concussion Management Guidelines Pyramid Diagram